openmls/openmls/book/src/user_manual/sub-groups.md

 epoch as the `BranchInfo` you selected (before that secret is mixed into the key schedule); a `BranchInfo` from the wrong parent epoch fails with `WelcomeError::SubgroupParentMismatch`.
 The remaining checks run when `build` is
-called: the protocol version and ciphersuite must match the parent, the sub-group must be at epoch 1, and every sub-group member must also be a member of the parent group.
-The membership check is on by default and can be disabled with `.check_members(false)`.
+called: the protocol version and ciphersuite must match the parent, and the sub-group must be at epoch 1.

+Every sub-group member must also be a member of the parent group.
+A simple membership check by equal credential is on by default and can be disabled with `JoinBuilder::check_members(false)`.
+In that case, the application **must** ensure that the new member credentials match old ones captured in `BranchInfo::member_credentials()`.
+This is the case when the application uses credentials that don't allow checking equivalence of members by checking exact equality of credentials.

 ```rust,no_run,noplayground
 {{#include ../../../openmls/tests/book_code_sub_groups.rs:receiver_peek_branch}}